wharfkit/website/src/lib/docs/AccountKit/LinkAuthMethod.md

 const action = testAccount.linkAuth('eosio.token', 'transfer', 'active');
 ```

-In the example above, an action linking the `eosio.token` `transfer` action to the `active` permission level is generated.
-This makes it the `active` permission level is required to execute the `transfer` action on the `eosio.token` smart contract.
+In the example above, an action creating a dependency between the `eosio.token` `transfer` action and the `active` permission level is generated.
+This makes it so the `active` permission level is required to execute the `transfer` action on the `eosio.token` smart contract.

 ## Arguments

 - `contract`: The account name of the account that the permission level should be linked to.
-- `actionName`: The action name that the permission level should be linked to.
+- `actionName`: The name of the action that the permission level should be linked to.
 - `permission`: The permission level that should be linked to the specified action (eg. `active`).

 ## Return Value